fatarick/gptOS/README.md

 # gptOS
 I got bored and i asked chatGPT o1 to create me an OS simulation in python then i asked him to rewrite this into web.
 This is the Web version.

-Now every version is completley wrote by ChatGPT and partly by me.
+Now every version is completley wrote by Google Gemini and partly by me.

 # Updates